DataFire/Integrations/integrations/generated/amazonaws_codecommit/README.md

 ### AccountId
 * AccountId `string`

+### ActorDoesNotExistException
+* ActorDoesNotExistException `object`: The specified Amazon Resource Name (ARN) does not exist in the AWS account.

 ### AdditionalData
 * AdditionalData `string`

 ### Arn
 * Arn `string`

+### AuthorDoesNotExistException
+* AuthorDoesNotExistException `object`: The specified Amazon Resource Name (ARN) does not exist in the AWS account.

 ### BatchGetRepositoriesInput
 * BatchGetRepositoriesInput `object`: Represents the input of a batch get repositories operation.